 Since it is such a large part of Islamic finance, I wish to provide two examples of how no-interest banking affects business operations in Islamic banking situations.
 First, let's take the simple case of setting up an account at a bank.
 In many conventional banks, interest-bearing savings accounts are offered to customers.
 The interest rates are promoted and marketed as a way to get customers to invest and keep their money with the bank.

-However in Islamic finance, saving accounts are typically advertised or marketed according to some record or profit/loss.
+However, in Islamic finance, savings accounts are typically advertised or marketed according to some record or profit/loss.
 Profits from the Muslim bank's successful transactions are redistributed to individual savings accounts.
 However, losses from the bank's unsuccessful transactions can affect savings account as well.

-This is in stark contrast to an Muslim banking institution which doesn't believe in interest rates.
-In this case an Muslim bank would get directly involved in the transaction by say buying the house that you are interested in outright, marking up the selling price by and extra $60,000 or $70,000 and selling back to you.
+This is in stark contrast to a Muslim banking institution that doesn't believe in interest rates.
+In this case, a Muslim bank would get directly involved in the transaction by doing something like buying the house that you are interested in outright, marking up the selling price by an extra $60,000 or $70,000, and selling back to you.
 You would then pay this new price $360,000 in installments.
-In the end, you actually end of saving a ton of money.
+In the end, you actually end up saving a ton of money.

 Difficulties in Following Sharia Compliant Finance